DATE APPROVED: June 25, 2021

 POLICY PRINCIPLE ON LUNG HEALTH

 The American Lung Association strongly supports measures to prevent lung disease, reduce the incidence and exacerbation of lung disease, improve the diagnosis and treatment of lung disease patients and increase their access to appropriate health care.
-Such measures should eliminate the disparity in lung disease morbidity and mortality prevalence for low socioeconomic and minority populations.
+Such measures should eliminate the disparity in lung disease morbidity and mortality prevalence for persons with lower income and communities of color.
 In addition, the American Lung Association supports developing and implementing a strong, comprehensive public health response to lung disease including public and professional education and outreach, research, legislation, regulation and litigation.

 Health Care Coverage and Access

-The American Lung Association supports reforms to health insurance programs that ensure universal access to quality health care services, preventive care and appropriate specialty care for all consistent with national guidelines.
+The American Lung Association supports reforms to health insurance programs that ensure universal access to quality and affordable healthcare services, preventive care and appropriate specialty care for all consistent with national guidelines.
 The American Lung Association opposes discriminatory barriers to healthcare coverage.

 Prescription Drug Coverage

 The American Lung Association supports a fair, affordable prescription drug benefit for all.

 The American Lung Association supports programs that provide care to chronically ill and home-based lung disease patients, including access to appropriate home oxygen equipment.